set321go/profiles-service/README.md

 Getting Started
 ---------------
-__OTB Server starts in Development mode, this leaks implementation details to the client tht you probably don't want in production, these can be changed in the [application.yml](src/main/resources/application.yml)__
+__OTB Server starts in Development mode, this leaks implementation details to the client that you probably don't want in production, these can be changed in the [application.yml](src/main/resources/application.yml)__

 To startup the server from the command line, navigate to the root of hte project and execute: